 7.30.2 The CONTRACTOR's certification in Section 7.28.1 of this Agreement is a material representation of fact upon which HCA and the Collaborative relied when this Agreement was entered into by the Parties.
 The CONTRACTOR shall provide immediate written notice to HCA and the Collaborative, if, at any time during the term of this Agreement, the CONTRACTOR learns that its certification in Section 7.28.1 of this Agreement was erroneous on the effective date of this Agreement or has become erroneous by reason of new or changed circumstances.
-If it is later determined that the CONTRACTOR's certification in Section 7.28.1 of this Agreement or the effective date of this Agreement or has become erroneous on the effective date of this Agreement or has become erroneous on the effective date of this Agreement or has become erroneous on the effective date of this Agreement or has become erroneous by reason of new or changed circumstances, in addition to other remedies available to HCA and the Collaborative, HCA and the Collaborative may terminate the Agreement.
+If it is later determined that the CONTRACTOR's certification in Section 7.28.1 of this Agreement was erroneous on the effective date of this Agreement or has become erroneous by reason of new or changed circumstances, in addition to other remedies available to HCA and the Collaborative, HCA and the Collaborative may terminate the Agreement.